dunglas/mercure/README.md

 The publisher MAY provide the following target attributes in the Link headers:

-* `jwt=<jwt-token>`: a valid JWT ([RFC7519](https://tools.ietf.org/html/rfc7519)) that will be used by the subscriber to be authorized by the hub (see the Authorization section).
-The JWT can also be transfered by the publisher to the subscriber using other off band channels including (but not limited too) OAuth 2.0 ([RFC6749](https://tools.ietf.org/html/rfc6749)).
-* `jwe-key=<encryption-key>`: an encryption key to decode the JWE data (see the Encryption section).
+* `last-event-id`: the globally unique identifier of the last event dispatched by the publisher at the time of the generation of this resource.
+If provided, it must be passed to the hub through a query parameter called `Last-Event-ID` and will be used to ensure that possible updates having been made during between the resource generation time and the connection to the hub are not lost (see the connection re-establishment section).
+If this attribute is provided, the publisher MUST always set the `id` parameter when sending updates to the hub.
 * `content-type`: the content type of the updates that will pushed by the hub.
 If omited, the subscriber MUST assume that the content type will be the same than the one of the original resource.
 Setting the `content-type` attribute is especially useful to hint that partial updates will be pushed, using formats such as JSON Patch ([RFC6902](https://tools.ietf.org/html/rfc6902)) or JSON Merge Patch ([RFC7386](https://tools.ietf.org/html/rfc7386)).
+* `encryption-key=<key>`: the key to decrypt updates encode in the JWK format (see the Encryption section).

+All these attributes are not optional.

 The publisher MAY also include one Link Header [RFC5988] with `rel=self` (the self link header).
 It SHOULD contain the canonical URL for the topic to which subscribers are expected to use for subscriptions.
 If the Link with `rel=self` is ommitted, the current URL of the resource MUST be used as fallback.